 National Winner: UK/Ireland, Category: Professionals & Enthusiasts

-19.02.12 - Product Tank Kitchen 02 - A few months ago I finished my first kitchen design, but I was the first to acknowledge that I didn't push the boundaries as much as I should have.
-So I decided, based on what I'd learn't to have a go at version 2.
-This is a kitchen I have designed for my Nan, who struggles to walk or lift heavy objects - please watch the video below:
+19.02.12 - The Product Tank Kitchen 02 is the second kitchen design concept that I have built.
+A few months ago I finished my first kitchen design, but I was the first to acknowledge that I didn't push the boundaries as much as I should have.
+So I decided, based on what I'd learn't, to have a go at designing and making a model of version 2.
+This is a kitchen I have designed for my Nan, who struggles to walk or lift heavy objects.
+I used the product design process to generate concepts that will hopefully make the use of kitchens easier for everyone, but more importantly allow the kitchen to adapt to the changing needs of the user as they grow older and find cooking and preparing meals harder - please watch the video below:

-Following feedback, I put a chamfer all around the top edge, added features to the draining board and inverted the colour.
+Following feedback from product design forums and websites, I put a chamfer all around the top edge, added features to the draining board and inverted the colour so that stains/dirty areas are easier to identify and therefore the design is easier to keep clean.